LivHed/mgt-map/README.md

 ## Credits
 ### Content
+* The content on the website was written by me.
+* The results showing with accommodations and restaurants are shown thanks to Google Maps Javascript API.

 ### Media
 * The cities are an inspiration from [Arcadis homepage](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/), and the listed top 10 most sustainable cities according to their Sustainable Cities Index.